This post may contain affiliate links. Please see our disclosure policy.

 A labeled, overhead view of the ingredient for making caprese pasta including linguine, tomatoes, fresh mozzarella cheese, basil, parsley, and garlic.

-• TOMATOES: Nearly any type of fresh, ripe tomato will work in this recipe, although we do advise against plum tomatoes as they are a little drier and less flavorful when served raw.
-If you have fresh, homegrown tomatoes, by all means, use them, they’ll be delicious.
-Since we don’t have that option available to us, we like to use Campari tomatoes (sometimes referred to as cocktail tomatoes).
-No matter what type of tomato you use, remove the seeds and chop them into 1/2-inch pieces so they combine easily with the pasta.
+TOMATOES: Nearly any type of fresh, ripe tomato will work in this recipe, although we do advise against plum tomatoes as they are a little drier and less flavorful when served raw.
+If you’d like to make this dish outside of tomato season, Campari tomatoes (sometimes referred to as cocktail tomatoes) are a great choice and pack a lot of flavor.

-• FRESH MOZZARELLA: If your local supermarket carries them, mozzarella “pearls” are the most convenient choice for this dish because you can just drain them and toss them with the pasta.
+MOZZARELLA: If your local supermarket carries them, mozzarella “pearls” are the most convenient choice for this dish because you can just drain them and toss them with the pasta.
 If you buy a block or the larger, cherry-sized balls (ciliegine), just cut them into 1/2-inch pieces.
+Keep fresh mozzarella in the refrigerator in a tightly sealed container for up to 5 days.
+If the liquid level is low, add enough water to cover the cheese.

 How to Make Caprese Pasta

-COOK AND SEASON THE PASTA: Cook the pasta according to package directions and reserve a little of the cooking water before draining.
-Transfer to a large mixing bowl, drizzle with olive oil, and a tablespoon or two of the cooking water.
-Toss to coat.
+COOK THE PASTA: Cook and drain the pasta, reserving a little of the cooking water.
+Return it to the pan, drizzle with olive oil and a tablespoon or two of the cooking water and toss to coat.

-FINISH THE DISH: Add the tomatoes, basil, parsley, and fresh mozzarella and combine thoroughly.
-Taste and adjust the seasoning if needed.
-Transfer to a serving platter or plate individual portions and garnish with additional herbs if desired.
+FINISH THE DISH: Add the tomatoes, basil, parsley, and mozzarella and combine.
+Taste for seasoning and serve, garnishing with additional herbs if desired.

 A closeup view of linguine twirled around a black fork and held above a serving of caprese pasta.